Lammas Day 2024 - The First Harvest

 Guest chef, Johnnie Collins, wowed with a hyper-seasonal menu, featuring home-grown herbs and vegetables (grown without chemicals), alongside locally-sourced venison.
 It was a celebration of sustainability and flavour during a well-timed and ambient thunderstorm.

 Following supper, Whiskymaker Chico, introduced our Harvest 2019 Rye Whisky, the first release in an annual series celebrating our grain harvest.
 Unlike other whiskies, where the vintage tells you when the whisky went into the cask (with grain from any year), Fielden’s vintage means the whisky is made from the same grain harvest.
 Mild weather and summer rain meant the rye we harvested in 2019 was brighter and more delicate than previous years.
-It makes a whisky that tastes of early summer: fresh, floral and full of flavour.
+It makes an English whisky that tastes of early summer: fresh, floral and full of flavour.

 As the sun set and the night unfolded, music from The Rhythm and Booze Project and Brass Junkies filled the marquee, sparking spontaneous dancing.

-This year’s event was a reminder of the hard work that goes into every bottle of Fielden Whisky - it all starts with the farmers who nurture the grains and the soil.
+This year’s event was a reminder of the hard work that goes into every bottle of Fielden English Rye Whisky - it all starts with the farmers who nurture the grains and the soil.
 Here’s to many more harvests and many more Lammas Day celebrations.
 Until next year!